andrewguy/biostructmap/README.md

 ## Installing

-To install the Structmap package, it is first recommended that you make sure all tests pass in your environment.
+To install the biostructmap package, it is first recommended that you make sure all tests pass in your environment.

 From the root package directory, run: